BimmerBass/Loki/README.md

 ##### TO-DO
 - Try the following additions:
     - Singular extensions.
-    - AEL-pruning.
-    - Enhanced forward pruning.
-    - Multi-Cut.
     - ProbCut.
-    - Fail-High reductions.
     - Null move reductions.
     - Null move threat extensions.
 - Port the tuning framework to python, and make it work with search tuning.
 - Make the evaluation term for pieces work.
-- I am very amazed of Stockfish's NNUE evaluation, and if I ever get Loki to play descent chess on CCRL, I will look into creating a new evaluation with some sort of Machine Learning.
+- Make LNN more efficient by using quantization and vectorization.
 - Create my own magic bitboard implementation.
 Early in the development of Loki, I didn't want to spend too much time with move generation since my primary goal was to get it to play chess.
 Therefore, I took the easy way, which is unsatisfactory now...

-#### Special thanks to
+### Special thanks to
 - The [Chessprogramming Wiki](https://www.chessprogramming.org/Main_Page) which has been used extensively throughout the creation of Loki.
 - [BlueFeverSoft](https://github.com/bluefeversoft), the creator of the Vice chess engine.
 Some of the code in Loki have been inspired from Vice.
 Additionally, Vice was an excellent resource to use while still getting acquainted with chess programming.
 - The Stockfish source code and community, which has been used where the wiki fell short.